omiranda/fconn_anova/docs/advanced_example/advanced_example.md

 ## 4. path_parcellation_table

-This is a [Matlab file](./parcel.mat) that has the assignment of each ROI to their corresponding network.
+This is a [Matlab file](./parcel.mat) that has the assignment of each ROI to their corresponding network. (see details in the section [Detailed specifications for input files and data](../details/detailed_description.md)).

 ## 5. path_Group_Color_Table